-Natasha Sood is a third-year medical student at Penn State College of Medicine.
+Natasha Sood is a medical student at Penn State College of Medicine.
+She is a Founding Leader of Medical Students for a Sustainable Future and served as the 2021 Executive Chair of MS4SF.
 She completed her undergraduate education at the University of Michigan in Environmental Science and Biology.
-She then received her Master of Public Health from Columbia University in Environmental Health Science with a specialization in Climate Change and Health.
+She then earned her Master of Public Health from Columbia University in Environmental Health Science with a specialization in Climate Change and Health.
 She focuses her research and advocacy efforts on climate-health curriculum reform, climate-smart healthcare, and sustainable systems.
-She is the Co-Chair of the Sustainability Council at Penn State Medical Center, and founded “Environmental Health in Medicine,” a student group aimed at addressing gaps in sustainability and education in climate change and health at Penn State.
-She recognizes the urgent need for health professionals to address the health impacts of climate change as we are facing the challenge of the century.
-Natasha is currently the Co-Curriculum Chair of Medical Students for a Sustainable Future, and she enjoys working with her peers and community members as a climate-health advocate within her institution and community.
+She served as the 2019 Co-Chair of the Sustainability Council at Penn State Medical Center, and founded “Environmental Health in Medicine,” a student group aimed at addressing gaps in sustainability and education in climate change and health at Penn State.
+Most recently she was the recipient of the HCWH 2020 Emerging Physician Leader Award and is a Fellow at the American Medical Association Journal of Ethics.
+She is continually inspired by her peers to advocate for a just, healthy, and sustainable future.

 University of Massachusetts Medical School

 Carol is a pediatric resident physician at Ascension St John in Michigan.
 She was one of the founding members of MS4SF, serving as a research co-chair.
 She helped organize the journal club in collaboration with Healthcare Without Harm and started a list of articles related to the intersections between climate change and health/healthcare.
 She also started an upcycling project that reuses blue wraps from the OR to make sleeping bags for the homeless population in Detroit, Michigan.